Glitzyken/Budgety-app/README.md

-# Class-app
+# Budgety
-This Repo comprises of two web apps:

-<strong>BUDGETY:</strong> Budgety is a simple budget app that allows you to record income and expenses, calculates the net balance, calculates and displays in percentage how much each expense affects the total income, etc.
+Budgety is a simple budget app that allows you to record income and expenses, calculates the net balance, calculates and displays in percentage how much each expense affects the total income, etc.

-NB: It has no database yet.
+Build using vanilla javascript.

+# Budgety

-<strong>PIG GAME:</strong> Pig Game is an HTML game.
+Pig Game a fun HTML game.

+Build using vanilla javascript.

 GAME RULES:
 - The game has 2 players, playing in rounds